Water is a by-product of natural gas extraction. The water extracted is unsuitable to drink or use on crops due to the levels of salt present.

 QGC's two water treatment plants have been operational since 2014 and their combined average output in 2016 was 65 mega litres a day - about 25 Olympic-sized swimming pools.

-The efficient reverse osmosis treatment process converts almost 97% of water into good quality treated water suitable for beneficial use.
+The efficient reverse osmosis treatment process converts most of the water into good quality treated water suitable for beneficial use.

 The treated water is delivered into two major irrigation schemes on the Condamine and Dawson Rivers.
 Some farmers now have commercial opportunities to develop an irrigation system that they normally wouldn’t have, and can build their farming business in an area often plagued by drought.